-This provision will also have the added benefit of simplifying the Tax Code.
-Millions of taxpayers will no longer face the burden of calculating the alternative minimum tax.
+This provision will also have the added benefit of simplifying the tax Code.
+Millions of taxpayers will no longer face the burden of making minimum tax computations for the purpose of determining their personal credits.

-The provision permanently extends the present-law temporary provision that allows the nonrefundable personal credits to offset both the regular tax and the minimum tax.9
+The provision permanently extends the present-law temporary provision that allows the nonrefundable personal credits to offset both the regular tax and the minimum tax.10